DerR1chter/BAI/README.md

 ```

 ### Step 3: Assemble the Debug APK

-On Linux/MacOs
+On Linux/MacOs:

 ```
 ./gradlew assembleDebug
 ```

-or
+or on Windows:

 ```
 .\gradlew assembleDebug
 ```
-on Windows.

 The APK file can be found the following path:

 ```
 eegchat/android/app/build/outputs/apk/debug/app-debug.apk
 ```